All blog articles

 • Sign-in sheets

-Signing into a doctor’s or dentist’s office by going up to the rep or writing your name on a sign-in sheet means that you’re in a physical queuing environment.
+Signing into a doctor’s or dentist’s office by going up to the rep or writing a name on a sign-in sheet indicates that the facility operates in a physical queuing environment.

 📲 Virtual Queue Management Systems

-A virtual management system is a must-have in today’s customer-centric business environment.
+A virtual management system is essential in today’s customer-centric business environment.
 Elements of these systems include:

 • Kiosk-based Virtual Queuing: Customers can also join virtual queues at kiosks to monitor their place in line virtually.